 A few more things to consider…

 An average restaurant light bulb is going to have a lot more to do than a light bulb in the average home.
 That means low energy light bulbs are even more important for reducing energy consumption, the size of your energy bills and your bulb replacement budget too.
 If you’re after the vintage style incandescent look without the greedy credentials of old Edisons, check out our WattNott range.

 If you’re able to, make the most of natural light by understanding the light your space will experience as the sun moves.
 Plan seating areas and tables around windows but bear in mind that tables facing east or west may be doused in sunlight at certain times, so you’ll need to consider curtains or blinds.

 When someone enters a restaurant, they should know within the first few seconds where to go.
 It’s possible (and recommended) to create zones and focal points with lightning – usually using accent lights.

-Not to be confused with coloured lighting, the CRI (colour rendering index) tells you how well a light bulb reveals the true colours of what it’s lighting.
-Critical for food as the colours are such an important part of the visual experience.
+Kelvin is not to be confused with CRI (colour rendering index) which tells you how well a light bulb reveals the true colours of what it’s lighting – which is critical for food as the colours are such an important part of the visual experience.
 The highest score is 100 and you’d want a minimum of 80 (ideally 90+) to make sure customers get the best impression of your offering.